Community Alliance for Education and Hunger Relief

 The infrastructure at OMRS lends itself to use as an outdoor classroom for K-12 STEM education enrichment with orchards that do not require ladders for harvest, commercial-scale vegetable plots, and a quarter acre Service Learning Garden.
 We welcome schools who wish to explore the orchards in spring bloom to learn about plant life cycles and the importance of fertilizing insects such as honeybees in agricultural production.
 Fall semesters provide the opportunity to harvest fresh fruits and vegetables, with students making direct deliveries to hunger relief agencies as a part of a service learning project.
 We are hosts to the John McConnell Math and Science Center Dig In!
 Camp, which allows kids to participate in more developed STEM programming, spanning from planting through fall harvest.
 We would like to greatly expand these opportunities to students throughout the valley who are in schools, clubs, youth groups and organizations, and home-school collectives.
 We can support your curriculum ideas or work with experts agents with CSU Extension to help find supporting curriculum or lessons in STEM:

-Thank you to Rocky Mountain Health Plans Foundation and the Bacon Family Foundation for their financial support.
+Thank you to Rocky Mountain Health Plans Foundation, The Goodwin Foundation and the Bacon Family Foundation for their financial support.

 If you are interested in exploring learning opportunities at the Orchard Mesa Station, please contact the program coordinator, Amanda McQuade – email@example.com.